-In the rest of the paper we report only the experiments with skew=1, since that appears to be the median value.
+In the rest of the article, we report only the experiments with skew = 1, since that appears to be the median value.

-5.3.3 Running times: Dependence on B

-The running time of the algorithms are compared as a function of the parameter B. The number of distinct elements is varied from small value to a large value.
-We could not run the VOPT algorithm for n > 16384.

-Small n For very small n, n = 256 all the algorithms took a small amount of time - their running time varied across runs since they were so small.
-For n = 512 the running times stabilized for larger B across runs.
+- 5.3.3 Running Times: Dependence on B. The running time of the algorithms are compared as a function of the parameter B. The number of distinct elements is varied from small value to a large value.
+We could not run the VOPT algorithm for n > 16384. - $5.3.3.1\,$ Small $n.\,$ For very small $n,\,n=256,$ all the algorithms took a small amount of time-their running time varied across runs since they were so small.
+For n=512, the running times stabilized for larger B across runs.
 This is shown in Figure 15(a).
 Already AHIST-L- Δ was significantly faster than VOPT.
 AHIST-B was faster for small values of B. At larger n, Figures 15(b) and (c), the approximation algorithms began to dominate VOPT.
-The parameter M was set to n/2 in these cases - it is smaller than what is suggested by the function of $B, \epsilon, \log n$.
-Note that all the approximation algorithms assume that $B\epsilon^{-1} \log n$ (natural logarithm ln) is smaller than n, otherwise the optimization is no better than VOPT, e.g., $B = 30, \epsilon = 0.1$ means that $n/\log n > 300$.
-This means n > 2325 and naturally we would see approximation algorithms performing significantly better at or close to this value of n.

-Larger n With larger values of n, the approximation algorithms performed orders of magnitude better.
-This is shown in Figure 16.

-5.3.4 Running times: Fixed B

-We varied the parameter B for all the algorithms.
+The parameter M was set to n/2 in these cases-it is smaller than what is suggested by the function of $B, \epsilon, \log n$.
+Note that all the approximation algorithms assume that $B\epsilon^{-1}\log n$ (natural logarithm ln) is smaller than n, otherwise, the optimization is no better than VOPT, for example, B=30, $\epsilon=0.1$ means that $n/\log n>300$.
+This means n>2325 and naturally we would see approximation algorithms performing significantly better at or close to this value of n. - 5.3.3.2 Larger n.
+With larger values of n, the approximation algorithms performed orders of magnitude better.
+This is shown in Figure 16. - 5.3.4 Running Times: Fixed B. We varied the parameter B for all the algorithms.
 The results are shown in Figure 17.
-Recall that at B = 30 we calculated the "crossover" point to be 2325; and we see that for $n \ge 4096$ the approximation algorithms are constantly winning.
+Recall that at B=30 we calculated the "crossover" point to be 2325; and we see that for $n \ge 4096$ the approximation algorithms are constantly winning.